 One of the best ways to become better at any racket sport is to hold your instrument in the best and most comfortable way possible.
 However, as you progress with the game, sweat and fatigue will start to build up, making it significantly harder to have a perfect grip on your racket.
-For you to pull off that powerful smash or a fantastic rally, it is instrumental for you to give yourself every possible advantage possible.
+For you to pull off that powerful smash or a fantastic rally, it is instrumental for you to give yourself every possible advantage possible which is why a good grip is an important piece of squash gear.
 A racket slipping out of your hands isn’t just embarrassing, it can also be devastating to your chances of winning a match deciding point.
 Rackets might come with factory grips based on your choice of brands, but these grips are often not the best quality.
 So, having a good racket grip is never a bad investment.

 Types of Squash Racket Grips

 Racket grips come in mainly three types- soft, overgrip and replacement.
 Soft Grips are by far the most popular grips that players use for squash.
 Soft grips are an “in-between” type of grip and are used either as thicker versions of overgrips or as thin alternatives for replacement grips.
 These grips give you maximized comfort because of the extra cushioning.
 Overgrips are put on top of your factory grips provided with the racket itself.
 These grips help you avoid moisture buildup on the grip, giving you that extra comfort when you are halfway through a sweaty play session.
 Replacement grips are just replacements when your original grips wear out.

 Squash grips are usually very inexpensive as compared to some other squash gear or accessories you need to play squash.
 Grips are usually standardized at around 10 dollars for decent ones, but prices go both above and beyond depending on brand value and quality.
 Buying an extra grip is always a good investment, since you never know when yours might wear out.
 Here are some of my recommendations within an acceptable price range: